jakob-e/unitconversion/README.md

 `````
 **Note!**

-* To allow conversion between relative and absolute lengths em and rem are calculated as pixel values based on base-font-size (16px browser default).
-If you change the base font size of your document – remember to set the <code>$base-font-size</code> variable accordingly.
+* To allow conversion between relative and absolute lengths em and rem are calculated as pixel values based on `$root-font-size` and `$base-font-size` (16px browser default).
+If you change the base font size of your document – remember to set the `$root-font-size` and `$base-font-size` variables accordingly.

 * To ease the job of handling compounds the em function takes multiple arguments.
 Each argument is treated as an em compound and used to calculate the visual size.
 Example – how to set a visual size of 18px on a class nested in an element with a font-size of 2em: